What is Link Exchange?

 Linking to irrelevant websites can signal to search engines that your website lacks relevance to a specific topic or industry, which can negatively impact your rankings.

-It's important to only exchange links with relevant websites that have a strong connection to your industry or niche.
+It's important only to exchange links with relevant websites that have a strong connection to your industry or niche.

 From the competitor’s website